Sadlark1993/Sadlark1993/README.md

 ## 👋 Hi there!
 Welcome to my Github profile.
-### My name is Claudio Zimmermann Jr and my nickname in some games is "Sadlark"!
+### My name is Claudio Zimmermann Jr and I'm a front end web developer!

 - 🎓 I’m currently studying on Instituto Federal do Mato Grosso (IFMT) Computer Engineering;
 - 👯 I’m looking to collaborate on front end web development;